lacucinadimica/lacucinadimica.github.io/content/LaCucina/RecipeIndex/PartridgeEscabeche.md

 ## Procedure
 - Pluk and clean the birds well.
 - Put the birds in a big pot, along with the oil, vinegar, bay leaf, whole black pepper, and salt.
 Cook on medium heat for 1 hour-45min to 2 hours.
 - Add the peeled and sliced carrots, onions, bell pepper, garlic, and small bunch of herbs.
-Cook until everything is cooked through (around 30 min).
+Cook until the vegetables are tender (around 30 min).
 - Let it cool completely and store in air tight jar or tupper in the fridge.
 - Serve cold, along with fresh bread or toasts.
 Bones are removed individually before consumption.